Review: Citi Rewards Credit Card

 • Those with the Mastercard and Visa versions can double their monthly bonus cap

-• 4 mpd does not cover travel or in-app mobile wallet transactions
+• No bonuses for travel or in-app mobile wallet transactions

 Overview: Citi Rewards Card